hphelion/documentation/bindings.fog.release-notes.md

 This release was made available on 01/25/2013 and contains the following new features:

-* Updated Block Storage namespace to be `Fog::HP::BlockStorage` instead of `Fog::BlockStorage::HP`
+* Block Storage namespace updated to `Fog::HP::BlockStorage` instead of `Fog::BlockStorage::HP`
-* Deprecated `:hp_account_id` to use `:hp_access_key` instead, in the connection call
+* Variable `:hp_account_id` deprecated in favor of `:hp_access_key` in the service connection call
-* Fixed temporary URL to use a signer that is backward compatible to 1.8.7
+* Issue with a temporary URL to use a signer that is backward compatible to 1.8.7 fixed
-* Fixed issue in Storage provider with service catalog having an invalid CDN endpoint
+* Issue in the storage provider with a service catalog having an invalid CDN endpoint fixed
 * Updated to include the upstream changes from `fog v1.9.0`

-##Known Issues##
+###Known Issues###

 None in this release.